1 Day Akagera National Park Safari From Kigali

 Is it safe to get so close to wild animals?

 Absolutely.
-The safari vehicle is specifically designed to keep you safe while allowing incredible proximity to wildlife.
-You remain inside the vehicle during all wildlife encounters, typically parking 3-20 meters from animals—though sometimes they come even closer to you.
+The safari vehicle is designed to keep you safe while allowing close proximity to wildlife.
+You stay inside during all encounters, typically parking 3-20 meters from animals, though sometimes they come closer.

 What happens in case of a medical emergency?

 Every tour is covered by Akagera Air Emergency Evacuation.
-For serious emergencies, we call in the helicopter for immediate evacuation.
-For less urgent medical issues, we stop at hospitals and clinics along the route and only continue after you've been properly attended to.
+For serious emergencies, we call a helicopter for immediate evacuation.
+For less urgent medical issues, we stop at hospitals and clinics along the route and continue only after you have been properly attended to.
 This comprehensive emergency coverage is included in your safari price.

 What condition are your vehicles in?